Welcome to the Leaside Baseball Summer Camp!

-Lexi is the program administrator for the Leaside Baseball community and this is her third year helping manage the camp!
-She runs all the parts of the camp that keep it moving smoothly - registration, pick up, drop off, camper health, and parent inquires.
-She is a Leaside local and a recent Western graduate.
-Lexi is extremely excited for another great summer at the Leaside Baseball Camp!
+Lexi is the program administrator for the Leaside Baseball Association running the Spring/Fall House Leagues, Winter Development Clinics and Summer Camp.
+This will be her fourth year helping manage the camp!
+She runs all the parts of the camp that keep it moving smoothly behind the scenes - registration, camper health, and parent inquiries.
+She is a Leaside local and a Western graduate.
+Lexi is extremely excited for another great summer at the Leaside Baseball Camp.